tfidfwastaken/gitnotes/week4.md

 I'd like to emphasize that the second point is why I am so excited to work with Git.
 I almost feel like I have learnt more useful skills in these four weeks than I would at an year in a University (of the level in my vicinity).
 This whole thing is unusually out of my comfort zone, and yet I feel at home doing this.
 The technical challenge is something that I have been craving for a really long time, and this is really satisfying that for me.

 Really, a big thanks to the Git community for doing this.
-There are many students across the world with poor access to good quality education (knowledge is thankfully very abundant, thanks to the internet) and high quality hands-on experience.
+There are many students across the world with poor access to good quality education (knowledge is very abundant, thanks to the internet) and high quality hands-on experience.
 Going out of your way to mentor students in a project of this quality is a big deal.

 ### On obviousness